 The Market on Strongs brings all of Wisconsin’s finest products to the shelves for your convenience.

-UWSP moved to discontinue the sale of bottled water during the 2009-2010 school year.
+UW-Stevens Point moved to discontinue the sale of bottled water during the 2009-2010 school year.

-A Sustainable Vending Resolution was passed by the Student Government Association to discontinue the sale of bottled water in vending machines on campus although flavored water is still sold on campus.
-As part of this initiative a fund was established from the sale of bottled beverages to directly assist with supporting the campus recycling program.
+A Sustainable Vending Resolution was passed by the Student Government Association to discontinue the sale of bottled water in vending machines on campus, although flavored water is still sold on campus.
+As part of this initiative, a fund was established from the sale of bottled beverages to directly assist with supporting the campus recycling program.
 The funds came from bottling companies and were included in the vending contract, with language that reads:

 The Beverage Bottler shall assist in the funding of campus recycling programs directly related to the work level of recycling costs caused by product usage.
-An annual payment of $5000 shall be made to the University at the commencement of the contract and at the anniversary date each year thereafter.
+An annual payment of $5,000 shall be made to the university at the commencement of the contract and at the anniversary date each year thereafter.

-UWSP will occasionally use herbicides to control broadleaves but we continue our efforts, through a very talented and environmentally aware grounds staff, to reduce and move in the right direction.
+UW-Stevens Point will occasionally use herbicides to control broadleaves but we continue our efforts, through a very talented and environmentally aware grounds staff, to reduce and move in the right direction.
 We use organic fertilizer whenever economically feasible.
 Additionally, we are continually using our compost tea machine and campus-created compost for topdressing our grass and for our perennial beds.
-In order to reduce the environmental impacts of snow and ice removal, UWSP uses an environmentally friendly way to eliminate ice.
+In order to reduce the environmental impacts of snow and ice removal, UW-Stevens Point uses an environmentally friendly way to eliminate ice.
 Please visit UWSP Grounds Department for further details.

 The Suites @201 are LEED-NC (New Construction) Gold Certified.
 It was certified in November 2012.
 Burroughs, Neale and Knutzen are in the process of being LEED EB (Existing Building) certified.
 We hope to receive certification this spring with minimally silver ratings for each.
 Our next renovations of Watson (summer 2014) and Thomson (2015) will also include LEED-EB certifications as well with hopes of achieving silver or better on both.
 However, their certifications will not come until at least one year after their respective renovations.

 The Electronic Product Environmental Assessment Tool (EPEAT®) is a comprehensive environmental rating that helps identify greener computer and other electronic equipment.
 Silver and/or gold registered products are used for standard desktop and notebook/laptop computers and monitors.

 The State of Wisconsin has mandatory contracts and policies for the purchase of university technology.
-The Information Technology Department also has standards in place to insure compatibility, technical support, and security of all applications, software and hardward purchased for the university.
+The Information Technology Department also has standards in place to insure compatibility, technical support, and security of all applications, software and hardware purchased for the university.
 Please see the UWSP EPEAT Preference Policy and visit the EPEAT website to learn more about the program.

 Please look into the Dining Services Local Vendors by visiting the map.